 - Lead capture forms with plugins

 - CRM integration with plugins

 - Freedom to customize anything you want

 Depending on what the client needs, we figure out the best approach to take.
 With WordPress, there are a million ways to skin a cat.
-For my own business, for example, I use WordPress for the website, SEO, and landing pages.
+For my own business, for example, I use WordPress for the website, SEO (SEOpress plugin), and landing pages (Beaver Builder plugin).
 While marketing automation and CRM are handled by ActiveCampaign.
 Note, since ActiveCampaign offers landing pages now I do occasionally use them but still try to have most of my landing pages in WordPress.
 I simply didn’t want to have everything in WordPress.
 If WordPress goes down, I still have access to my CRM and my emails continue to go out uninterrupted.
 Plus, if WordPress is hacked I don’t have any personal information there so there’s no need to report breaches under GDPR.

 WordPress can be one of the best and most affordable alternatives to HubSpot for small businesses on a tight budget if that’s what you want.
 Don’t expect to have everything in WordPress that HubSpot offers.
 Frankly, it’s not necessary.
 Find tools that complement WordPress.
 A toolbox is better than a Swiss Army knife.
 If one tool breaks, you don’t have to replace the whole thing.